-The Group's net loss in FY-2022 amounted to SEK -131.2 million (SEK -125.9 million).
-In the current period, net financial income of SEK 13.3 million was recognized due to primarily strengthening of USD against SEK, which translated into an increase in the value of bank deposits (a significant part of bank deposit is held in USD to match upcoming cash outflow in this currency).
-The net loss corresponds to a loss per share, before and after dilution, of SEK -3.77 (SEK -3.82).
+The Group's net loss in FY-2023 amounted to SEK -109.3 million (SEK -131.2 million).
+Net financial income of SEK 1.3 million was recognized which primarily reflects interest gain from the bank.
+The decrease in net financial income compared to the same period last year (SEK 13.9 million) is explained by a significant decrease in the bank deposit held in USD.
+The net loss corresponds to a loss per share, before and after dilution, of SEK -3.24 (SEK -3.77).